 We obtained the model and related assumptions that the Group's management adopted to assess impairment of assets, so as to examine whether management had identified all the cash generating units ("CGU") which might had been impaired and whether all the assets requiring impairment tests had been included in the assessment.
 In addition, we reviewed each financial assumption adopted by management and the supporting documents related to recoverable amounts, so as to verify both the reasonableness of management's assumptions and the accuracy of calculation based on available relevant information.
-Also, we assessed whether historical financial performance was in accordance with management's previous forecasts, with a view to verifying the accuracy of the forecasts made by management.
-Moreover, we obtained fair value appraisal reports issued by external experts for property, plant, equipment, and right-to-use assets from management.
-Apart from that, we entrusted our internal experts to review those fair value assessment reports and relevant information, with a view to confirming the reasonableness of valuation methodology.
+Also, we assessed whether historical financial performance was in accordance with management's previous forecasts, with a view to verifying the accuracy of the forecasts made by management..
 Furthermore, we looked into the Group's disclosure of the impairment of the aforementioned assets to ascertain the appropriateness.